AggieSportsAnalytics/CourtCheck/README.md

 ## 2. 📽️ Post Processing

 After training the model, the next crucial step is post-processing the results to ensure accurate and meaningful outputs.
 Post-processing involves refining the model's predictions and visualizing the detected key points on the tennis court for better interpretation and analysis.
+The described code snippets below are from `court_detection.py`.

 ### a. 🖼️ Visualizing the Court on the Main Frame